 - Kaab el-ghazal (croissants stuffed with almond paste and flavored with orange blossom water)

 This other option is a bit shorter (7 hours of excursion instead of nine) but it also includes the camel ride, the transport from the hotel and the guide.
-Besides the time, the main difference is perhaps that focuses more on the surrounding Berber villages: and the route through the surrounding valleys is slightly different.
+Besides the time, the main difference is perhaps that this is mostly a visit to the surrounding Berber villages and the route through the surrounding valleys is slightly different.

-The lunch in this variant of excursion is not included (it is an additional six euros), but instead includes a stop at the falls to enjoy the views from above and free time to take a short walk around the Imlil valley.
+The lunch in this excursion is not included (you can add it for an extra $ 8), but instead includes a stop at the falls to enjoy the views from above and free time to take a short walk around the Imlil valley.
 The experience of the traditional lunch and the enjoyment of tea with a Berber family are moments you will remember as vividly as the landscapes you will visit during the day.

 Ana's Traveller Tip

-If water is not included in your excursion, always carry a bottle.
+If water is not included in your excursion, always carry a bottle full of it.
 There will not be many opportunities to find drinking water along the way.

-Also with a similar route, this excursion has as its main attraction a more in depth visit to the Agafay Desert:, which is a desert near Marrakech (very popular for camel rides like the ones included in the tour) where the plants that produce argan oil grow (if you have the opportunity I advise you to buy a bottle since in other countries it is usually more expensive and not always pure).
+Also with a similar route, this is an excursion that takes you on a more in-depth visit to the Agafay Desert, which is a desert near Marrakech (very popular for camel rides like the ones included in the tour) where the plants that produce argan oil grow (if you have the opportunity, it's a good idea to buy a bottle since in other countries it is usually more expensive and not always pure like this).

-The price of the excursion also includes drinks, guide, transportation from the hotel, camel ride and, for a supplement of 6 euros, lunch.
+The price of the excursion also includes drinks, a guide, transportation from the hotel, a camel ride, and, for a supplement of 8 dollars, lunch.